 AIMS has a rolling admission policy.
 Once a start date is determined for a program, students are welcome to apply and/or enroll in the program.
 Applications are not accepted for programs without an official start date.
 Once a student is accepted and/or fulfills all admission requirements for a particular program, he or she may enroll in that program.
 Admissions remain open until the maximum number of students has been reached for that particular program.
 There are no deadlines for enrollment.

 Certain programs at AIMS have a selective application process.
-Those programs do not have open enrollment.
 Students are required to apply for the program and be accepted.
 Meeting the minimum requirements for enrollment does not guarantee a student will be accepted into a program that has a selective application process.